MicrosoftDocs/Viva/Viva/connections/create-dashboard.md

 ## How to edit the dashboard from SharePoint when you have a home site

-If your organization has a [SharePoint home site](home-site-plan.md), you'll be able to set up and edit the dashboard from the SharePoint home site or in Microsoft Teams.
-You’ll need [edit permissions](/sharepoint/customize-sharepoint-site-permissions) for the SharePoint home site.
+If your organization has a [SharePoint home site](home-site-plan.md), you can set up and edit the dashboard from the SharePoint home site or in Microsoft Teams.
+You need [edit permissions](/sharepoint/customize-sharepoint-site-permissions) for the SharePoint home site to make changes.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE53Joj]